LirChen/devops-learning-hub/COMPLETE_SUMMARY.md

 3. Get good sleep!

 **Interview Day:**
-- You've seen 105+ questions
+- You've practiced 280+ questions
 - You understand core concepts
 - You have practical tips
 - Be confident!